Skip to content

 Show the status of the umbrella repository and all configured subrepos.

-On branch 'main', all clean
+On branch 'main', all clean, up to date with 'origin/main'

-- 'api' is on branch 'main', all clean
+- 'api' is on branch 'main', all clean, ahead of 'origin/main' by 2 commits

-- 'frontend' is on branch 'develop'
+- 'frontend' is on branch 'develop', behind 'origin/develop' by 3 commits

 - 'docs' is on branch 'main', all clean